jacneeley/album-recommendation/README.md

 To look at a specific album you can provide any number from 0 to 149 at the end of the url.
 For example, [localhost:5000/albums/49](localhost:5000/albums/49).<br>
 To keep things interesting and fast, each day the server randomly picks 150 albums from approx. 3000 records.
 This project was built around the limitation that both the frontend and backend would be hosted for free.
 The backend serves album info by searching spotify for metadata using the spotify api.
 Randomly selecting 150 albums to randomly recommend to users cuts back on processing time significantly when using free hosting services.

+### setting up (dot)env
+The server needs a .env file to hold secrets needed to connect to the spotify api.

+#### Creating .env
+- simply open the "server" directory
+- create new file and name it ".env"[recommended] or give it a name if you want just make sure it ends with .env.

+The .env will contain key-value pairs needed to run the script.

+- CLIENT_ID = 'some_string'
+- CLIENT_SECRET = 'some_string
+- FILE_PATH = csv_path -> sample_data.csv in util directory

+#### Obtaining Client ID and Client Secret For the Spotify API

+1. Sign into the [dashboard](https://developer.spotify.com/) using spotify credentials.
+2. Create your own and and once an app has been created click "settings."
+3. Copy the ```client ID```, create a ```CLIENT_ID key``` and paste the key as the value.
+4. Now go back and click "view client secret" repeat step 3 for ```CLIENT_SECRET```
+5. Create a FILE_PATH key value pair and paste the file path of the NACC chart CSV.

 ## Frontend
 The front end uses React and only has two components, the Header component, and the DisplayAlbums component.<br>
 Move over to the "Client" directory and run the following commands: